d2km/rtypes/README.md

 ## Usage

 The library defines `derive/1` macro and `derive/3` function which can be used to derive a run-time checker for the given type.
+The checker function either returns `true` or throws an exception explaining what went wrong.

 ### `derive/1` macro